mwc360/mwc360.github.io/_posts/2024-10-11-Parallelizing-Non-Distributed-Tasks.md

 >   The write format **noop** in Spark, `format("noop")`, is used with the DataFrameWriter when you don't actually want to write any    data to an output sink but still want to trigger the computation.
 The "noop" format stands for "no operation," and it essentially acts as a placeholder that does nothing but allows Spark to go through the motions of executing the job, triggering all the necessary actions (like parallelizing, transformations, etc.) without actually writing the data anywhere.
 This can be useful for benchmarking or testing performance without the overhead of writing data to storage, allowing you to focus solely on execution time or resource utilization.

-## PySpark UDFs
+## Spark UDF (DataFrame)
 Processing the API calls as a scalar PySpark UDF also took **22 seconds**.
-This is not surprising, as this approach functionally performs the same operation as `parallelize`, albeit with a more intuitive syntax.
+This is not surprising, as this approach functionally performs the same operation as `parallelize()`, albeit with a more intuitive syntax.

 ```python
 from pyspark.sql.functions import udf